Thuske55/Netflix-And-Chill/README.md

 The 2nd file is the SQL code used to gather the information from the database used.
 (Netflix and Chill V1.sql)

+Please click on "view code" to see the above mentioned

 Findings:
 Majority of the movie rentals come from India as they hold 14,7% of the market, this followed by Japan on 11,6% then Taiwan which sits on 7,2%